 The system change and data handling costs for AEMO and MDPs depend largely on the file format to be used by AEMO.
-However, the Commission considers that the changes involved in either scenario would be relatively minor.
-Contrary to the views provided by some submitters, it would appear that the volume of metering data that MDPs would need to transmit would actually decrease under global settlement.
+However, the Commission considers that the changes involved in either scenario would be relatively minor because the volume of metering data that MDPs need to transmit will actually decrease under global settlement.
 There are two main reasons for this:

-- 1. In some cases, MDPs already send, and AEMO already receives, metering data for customers of local retailers.61 - 2.
+- 1. In some cases, MDPs already send, and AEMO already receives, metering data for customers of local retailers.86 - 2.
 Under global settlement, MDPs would no longer provide local retailers with the metering data for the customers of independent retailers.

 Consider the following indicative example: there are one million customers and the local retailer has a 30 per cent market share.
 Assuming AEMO's first data format option, the MDP would transmit 2.4m metering data profiles under settlement by difference (700,000 to independent retailers, 700,000 to AEMO, 1 million to the local retailer).
-Under global
+Under global settlement, this would be reduced to 2m (700,000 to independent retailers, 1,000,000 to AEMO, 300,000 to the local retailer).